981010a/Visual-pack-nodejs-sample/ReadMe.md

  - Next, I import the AmCharts' scripts in app.js
  - After that, I run the code using localhost and it is working
- - When comes to publishing to GIANT, the visual pack is not appearing in GIANT after I run **npm publish** -(the cookie and URL are correct, the visual pack is showing if there is no AmCharts dependencies)
+ - When comes to publishing to GIANT, the visual pack is not appearing in GIANT after I run **npm publish** (the cookie and URL are correct, the visual pack appears if there is no AmCharts dependencies)